Pay Equity: Small Business Guide to Equal Pay for Equal Work

 Fair Pay Best Practices for Small & Midsize Businesses

 - Do not ask for salary history.
 Even if your state allows you to request salary history for job applicants, it is not a good idea to ask for this information because the applicant may not have been paid appropriately at their previous jobs.
 Having an established compensation plan for your jobs will help ensure that you have pay equity among all of your employees.
-Using the market-level salaries along with your projected revenue compared to your competitors is a good place to start.
+Using the market-level salaries along with your projected revenue compared with your competitors is a good place to start.

 - Decide on salary negotiation.
 You should decide whether you want applicants to negotiate on their job offer.
 If so, then you, as the employer, should bring it up in the interview process.
 Studies show that women and minorities are less likely to negotiate salaries, contributing to their wage gap.

 - Publish salaries or salary ranges in job posts.
 Establishing a salary band at the beginning sets up an open communication line between prospective employer and employee.
 Not only will that ensure employees with the same job are paid equitably, but it also helps you avoid applicants with higher expectations and puts new hires at ease that they are comparable to their peers.
+Plus, about a dozen states already have pay transparency laws on the books, with many more proposed.

 - Work with a professional employer organization (PEO).
 Besides helping with day-to-day HR functions, PEOs can help ensure pay equity across your organization by providing you with informed advice on pay structures, compensation packages, and industry data.
 It will monitor changes in the labor market to identify potential pay discrepancies between similarly situated employees and advise how to rectify these issues.
 It can also provide legal guidance and ensure that you’re compliant in every state.